 We’re going deep down for our next Hobart hidden gem – deep down, into the underground, literally, into Hastings Caves.
 Ancient stalagmites and cavernous tunnels will make you feel like you’re traveling to the center of the Earth.

 But what’s that shining in the distance?
 It’s so crystal clear, even in a place with such little lighting.
 It’s… dolomite.
-Yes, the Hastings Caves are also connected to the Newdegate Cave – one of the world’s biggest dolomite deposits.
+The Hastings Caves are also connected to the Newdegate Cave – one of the world’s biggest dolomite deposits.
 There’s quite a bit to see in a place with such little natural lighting.

 Okay, we’re cheating a bit by mentioning Huon Valley.
 This hidden gem isn’t in Hobart, but it is nearby.
 Grassy fields, glistening lakes, and flourishing flowers are some of Huon Valley’s hallmarks.
 This area is located in Tasmania’s countryside region.